|

 After checking a couple of hardware stores, I could not find one on the shelf so I made one using parts I had on hand.

 Put a label on the hot side of each socket.
+Below are two sockets I found in the same room.

+Socket Number 1 is polarized like sockets in the US with slots of different widths.
+The narrow slot should be hot.
+In this case, the hot wire was connected to the correct terminal.
+That may not always be the case.
 The cable shown connected to Socket Number 1 above goes to a microwave oven that has a plain (unpolarized) two prong male plug.
 The cabinet of the microwave is hot when the cable is not connected properly.
 (The microwave works ok in either case.)
 If there is another electrical device or water pipe nearby, this could be a shock hazard.
 The microwave itself comes with a wire attached to the back of the cabinet for an external ground but there is no ground connection available at the power socket.
+Socket Number 2 has the hot wire incorrectly connected to the wider slot.
+There is a real hazard if different equipment is plugged into these sockets.
+If these pieces of equipment have different grounds, they may be damaged when a cable is connected between them.
+Plug strips used for expanding the power socket are potential hazards too.

 Labels on the connectors and the cables are necessary to make sure the phasing is correct.

+If your main AC supply is 240VAC and you have equipment that requires 120VAC, then a 2:1 transformer is needed.
+I bought two transformers from different companies but both of them are AUTO transformers which do not isolate the primary and seconday.
+The auto transformer is less expensive and it can be used for the majority of household applications, so the local stores in my area only stock this type of transformer.
 One terminal is common between the input and output.
 This common terminal was not indicated on the label of the transformer.
 I had to determine it using an ohmmeter.
 In this case it is very important to label the transformer primary and secondary and make sure the primary is always properly connected to the wall socket.
 If the power connections are accidentally exchanged when rearranging equipment, it can lead to a disaster.
 Note the transformer secondary is not polarized and a two prong plug can still be inserted in with either orientation.

 TRANSFORMER CIRCUITS